A smiling Whiffling greets you.

 Numbers between 1-16 represent the common parent's group.
 Numbers between 17-22 represent the rare parent's group.
 Numbers 23-25 roll an 'or' between the groups.
-26 gives a general "common".
-29 gives a general "uncommon".
+26 or 27 gives a general "common".
+28 or 29 gives a general "uncommon".
 30 gives a general "rare".
 There is an added chance for the bred Whiffling to go up by 1 stage rarity wise, which is an additional roll.
 The roll goes from 1-20 if both parents are the same group tier.
 If you get a 20, the bred Whiffling jumps a group rarity stage from its parents.

 Aka, if you bred 2 common Whifflings, the baby is uncommon.
 If you breed 2 rare Whifflings, there is nowhere to go higher unfortunately!